SmritiGoyal/rtat-optimization/docs/methodology.md

 Critically, this is computed on **training-period repairs only** (2023-2024 in the train split).
 For a validation repair in 2025 by engineer E, the feature value is E's mean across their 2023-2024 repairs — even if E continued to work in 2025.

+In the original implementation this aggregate was fit in ingestion across the full 2023-2025 cohort and merged before the train/validation split — so 2025 validation rows did see 2025 RTATs.
+This was caught in audit and fixed: the engineer mean is now recomputed fold-scoped in feature engineering (fit on the 2023-2024 fold for selection; refit on 2023-2025 for the final model).
+See Section 7.5.

 This avoids two failure modes:
 1. **Information leakage:** if computed on the full dataset, the feature would include the current repair's contribution to its own engineer's mean.
 2. **Future leakage:** if computed across all years, a 2025 validation repair would see 2025 RTATs reflected in the engineer mean.